The Best Porsche Cayenne Year (So Far!)

 And don’t even think of trying to flat-tow a Cayenne from any model year.
 You will botch the transmission system.

-You will definitely need a flat-bed trailer if you want to tow the Cayenne anywhere – and it does often need towing, unfortunately.
+You will need a flat-bed trailer if you want to tow the Cayenne anywhere – unfortunately, it does often need towing.

 Closing Thoughts